algorandfoundation/xGov/Proposals/xgov-10.md

 ---

 ## Abstract
-[YourPlace](https://yourplace.network) is a decentralized, uncensorable, social media protocol build on IPFS and the Algorand blockchain.
+[YourPlace](https://yourplace.network) is a decentralized, uncensorable, social media protocol built on IPFS and the Algorand blockchain.
 This open source software was built to distribute social media posts, profiles and content.
 The goal of YourPlace is to give all the power and decisions back to the user, while taking away as much control from the developer as possible.
 This is in keeping with open source and blockchain principals, but applied to social media.

 We are trying to create a truly open and cryptographically enforced free-speech platform to connect people and ideas across the world.
 We aim for fun and freedom, with no compromise on safety.